abhineet123/MTF/ReadMe.md

 	`echo "export CPLUS_INCLUDE_PATH=${CPLUS_INCLUDE_PATH}:/usr/include/eigen3" >> ~/.bashrc`
 	    - version 3.2.10 or newer is needed
     * [OpenCV](http://opencv.org/) should be installed.
+		- comprehensive testing has only been done with OpenCV 2.4.13 and 3.3.0;
-		- **OpenCV 2.4.x is recommended since possible compatibility issues with OpenCV 3.x may prevent successful compilation** (see [Compile/Runtime Notes](#compileruntime-notes) section below)
+		- 2.4.x is recommended for widest compatibility as rare issues with OpenCV 3.x have been known to prevent successful compilation with some configurations (see [Compile/Runtime Notes](#compileruntime-notes) section below)
+		- 3.3.x is recommended for widest functionality
 		- the [nonfree](http://docs.opencv.org/2.4/modules/nonfree/doc/nonfree.html) / [contrib](https://github.com/opencv/opencv_contrib) module should be [installed too](http://stackoverflow.com/a/31097788) if the corresponding feature detectors and descriptors (SIFT and SURF) are to be available in the feature tracker
     * [Boost](http://www.boost.org/) should be installed
     * [FLANN](http://www.cs.ubc.ca/research/flann/) should be installed for the NN search method